Do Concerns About Your Health Consume Your Thoughts, Feelings, and Actions?

 How will therapy make me feel better?
 Sometimes dealing with the stress of your health concerns can feel overwhelming.
 I can develop health care strategies that will assist in fostering emotional and physical well-being by helping you manage your illness, help with compliancy issues, or assist you in changing poor health habits.
 With your consent, I will provide coordinated care with your medical team practicing integrated behavioral health care.
 Using this approach, it is important to recognize that both medical and behavioral factors are important parts of your overall well-being.

 Do you work with people with sleep issues, weight management issues, or smoking cessation?
 Yes, I work with people with various health issues.
 My goal is to assist you in achieving a healthier, more active lifestyle.
 I will work in collaboration with your primary care provider to help you achieve realistic goals.

 You do not need to go through this alone.
 Therapy is a worthwhile investment for your overall well-being so that you can be better supported in all of your life demands.
 If you would like an initial consultation, please call me today.

-At DKK Psychological Services, I work with individuals, couples, and families.
+At DKK Psychological Services, I offer telehealth therapy for individuals, couples, and families.
 After our work together, you will have found a sense of relief and reconnection allowing you to live your best lifestyle yet.
 I embrace differences in age, race, ethnicity, culture, gender, sexual orientation, religious beliefs, socioeconomic status, and physical abilities.